emptybraces/Blender-MaterialSetSwitcher/README.md

 - Quickly switching material set.

 The material set list is on the left, and when selected, the material list for the selected item can be edited in the right pane.
 These info are saved within object.
-Pressing the Apply button will apply them.
+Pressing the Apply button will update the object's material slots by selected material set.
 - Editable Category(Tab) name.

 Can edit any category name from Preference settings.